saschadiercks/personalBoilerplate/README.md

 2. Enter `vagrant up`
 3. Wait a while until all components are loade an the box is running.
 (The first start can take a while)
 4. Your machine is running and can be accessed in your browser via `http://127.0.0.1:8080/`.
 If you see an Ubuntu-Startpage, just delete the index.html
-5. Make sure, you have node.js installed on your computer (https://nodejs.org/en/) then you need to run the following command once to get started with grunt `npm install -g grunt-cli` (this installs grunt globally on your machine.
+5. Make sure, you have node.js installed on your computer (https://nodejs.org/en/) then you need to run the following command once to get started with grunt `npm install -g grunt-cli` (this installs grunt globally on your machine - som machines require to run with sudo `sudo npm install -g grunt-cli`).
 Now just run `npm install`to install grunt.
 6. to compile SASS/CSS on the fly, just enter `grunt watch` in your terminal now
 7. start buildung